priyankarpal/projectshut/contributing.md

   > **Note**: Replace `<EXPLAIN-YOUR_CHANGES>` with the changes you have made.
 Also, follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for writing commit messages

-- `git remote add upstream https://github.com/priyankarpal/ProjectsHut.git`
 - `git push origin fix-issue-<ISSUE-NUMBER>`

-7. After this go to your forked GitHub repository and go to `Pull Request` section.
+9. After this go to your forked GitHub repository and go to `Pull Request` section.
 Now you might be able to see a pop up saying **Pull Request**.
 Click on the popup and you will be redirected to pull request page

-8. Now fill in the form template of the pull request and give the necessary description.
+10. Now fill in the form template of the pull request and give the necessary description.

-9. Click on **Submit**
+11. Click on **Submit**

-10. Hurray!
+12. Hurray!
 You just made your first contribution to this project 🎉

-11. Wait for your pull request to be reviewed and merged.
+13. Wait for your pull request to be reviewed and merged.

 ## Useful Links